karatelabs/karate/README.md

 * configure headers = { Accept: 'application/xml' }
 ```

-If you need headers to be dynamically generated for each HTTP request, [`configure headers`](#configure-headers) is what you need - and you use a JavaScript function instead of JSON.
+If you need headers to be dynamically generated for each HTTP request, use a JavaScript function with [`configure headers`](#configure-headers) instead of JSON.

 Multi-value headers (though rarely used in the wild) are also supported:
 ```cucumber